 The bottom line: Dairy can and should be a part of the diet if there are no intolerances or allergies.
 If dairy is not part of the diet, a Registered Dietitian should be seen to assess the diet and need for supplements.

-Watch out for Part 2 of Selena’s thoughts on the New Canada Food Guide in our next blog post.
+Read Part 2 of Selena’s thoughts on the New Canada Food Guide HERE